brootaylor/brootaylor-v3/src/_content/pages/now.md

 ---
 title: "What I'm doing now"
 # Populates the `meta description` for a page
-summary: "Work stuff, what I'm reading, watching, learning, and reflecting on."
+summary: "Work related stuff, what I'm reading, listening to, watching, learning, and reflecting on."
 # Populates the opening / `lead` text on a page
 lead:
-  - Work stuff, what I'm reading, watching, learning, and reflecting on.
+  - Work related stuff, what I'm reading, listening to, watching, learning, and reflecting on.

 bodyClass: "now"

 dateShow: true # Show the date in the header for this page
 date: 2024-03-29T16:10:27.631Z
-updated: 2024-10-18T23:39:27.631Z
+updated: 2024-10-24T20:08:27.631Z

 location:
   locality: Crawley